meta-pytorch/BackendBench/README.md

 To learn more please check out our [launch blog](docs/correctness.md)

+## Example: Train nanoGPT using BackendBench with LLM generated kernels

+See [BackendBench Example](https://github.com/jiannanWang/BackendBenchExamples) for a practical demonstration of how to use BackendBench for model convergence testing

 ## License

 Source code is made available under a [BSD 3 license](LICENSE.md)